-The Company has a consolidated, wholly-owned subsidiary, Burlington Northern Santa Fe Insurance Company, Ltd. (BNSF IC) that provides insurance coverage for certain risks, FELA claims, railroad protective and force account insurance claims and certain excess general liability and property coverage, and certain other claims which are subject to reinsurance.
-BNSF IC has entered into annual reinsurance treaty agreements with several other companies.
+The Company has a consolidated, wholly-owned subsidiary, Burlington Northern Santa Fe Insurance Company, Ltd. (BNSFIC), that offers insurance coverage for certain risks, FELA claims, railroad protective and force account insurance claims and certain excess general liability and property coverage, and certain other claims which are subject to reinsurance.
+BNSFIC has entered into annual reinsurance treaty agreements with several other companies.
 The treaty agreements insure workers compensation, general liability, auto liability and FELA risk.
-In accordance with the agreements, BNSF IC cedes a portion of its FELA exposure through the treaty and assumes a proportionate share of the entire risk.
-Each year BNSF IC reviews the objectives and performance of the treaty to determine its continued participation in the treaty.
+In accordance with the agreements, BNSFIC cedes a portion of its FELA exposure through the treaty and assumes a proportionate share of the entire risk.
+Each year BNSFIC reviews the objectives and performance of the treaty to determine its continued participation in the treaty.
 The treaty agreements provide for certain protections against the risk of treaty participants' non-performance.
-On an on-going basis, BNSF and/or the treaty manager reviews the credit-worthiness of each of the participants.
+On an ongoing basis, BNSF and/or the treaty manager reviews the creditworthiness of each of the participants.
 BNSF does not believe its exposure to treaty participants' non-performance is material at this time.
-BNSF IC typically invests in time deposits and money market accounts.
-At both March 31, 2014 and December 31, 2013, there was approximately \$480 million related to these third-party investments, which were classified as cash and cash equivalents on the Company's Consolidated Balance Sheet.
+BNSFIC typically invests in time deposits and money market accounts.
+At March 31, 2017, there was \$467 million related to these third-party investments, which were classified as cash and cash equivalents on the Company's Consolidated Balance Sheet, as compared with \$457 million at December 31, 2016.